Bol Bachchan: Soundtrack

 The music of the film was composed by Himesh Reshammiya, while the lyrics were penned by Sajid-Farhad, Shabbir Ahmed, Swanand Kirkire and Sameer.
 The album was released on 7 June 2012 and included four original soundtracks along with four remix versions of the tracks.
 Three songs were composed by Reshammiya, of which two were featured in the film and one was listed only in the album.
 One song, "Nach Le Nach Le", composed by Ajay–Atul was also included in the album.
 Among the songs, "Jab Se Dekhi Hai" and "Nach Le Nach Le" became moderately popular.

+Track listing

 Release

 Bol Bachchan was released on 6 July 2012 in 2575 screens in India.
 Upon release, the film received mixed critical response, but strong box office collections by the end of its first weekend.
 On the review aggregator website Top10Bollywood, the film scored 2.31, based on 34 reviews.